 On written assignments, you may work together with other people, but you must write up your work independently.
+Please note, however, that collaboration is not allowed on the take-home exams.

-If you use any external resources (e.g., wikipedia, stackexchange, other books beyond the course text or notes, other people, etc.) you must say what results you are citing and where they are from.
-If you happen to find a solution to an assigned problem online or elsewhere, it is academically dishonest to copy the solution and present it as your own work.
-In particular, copying solutions from previous years' assignments is expressly forbidden, and will result in an automatic zero on an assignment.
+External Resources Policy: If you use any external resources (e.g., wikipedia, stackexchange, other books beyond the course text or notes, other people, etc.) you must say what results you are citing and where they are from.
+If you happen to find a solution to an assigned problem online or elsewhere, it is plagiarism to present it as your own work without attribution of its source.
+In particular, solutions to some homework problems from previous years may be available online: copying from these solutions is prohibited and will be treated as an academic honesty violation.